 SEC Issues Annual Staff Reports on Credit Rating Agencies

-The Securities and Exchange Commission today issued its annual staff report on the findings of examinations of credit rating agencies registered as nationally recognized statistical rating organizations (NRSROs).
-The agency also submitted an annual staff report on NRSROs to Congress.
+The Securities and Exchange Commission today issued two annual staff reports that demonstrate compliance and competition continue to increase among the credit rating agencies under SEC oversight as nationally recognized statistical rating organizations (NRSROs).